sondn98/accio/README.md

 # accio
-A data generator for complex conditions on data
+A data generator designed to accommodate intricate conditions